 Banner

-Small samples of light brown corn distillers meal, brown canola meal, and light yellow soybean meal are displayed above 6-rulers to show that particle size is similar.
+Small samples of light brown corn distillers meal, brown canola meal, and light yellow soybean meal displayed above 6-inch rulers, showing similar particle size.

 Photo Credit: